Learn the secrets of how to cook perfect eggs every time. Our post has eggcellent hacks and tips and tricks that you won’t want to miss.

 What an incredibly novel idea this is and you don’t need to be camping to use this great idea.
 Imagine the whole family puts in a different order for their Omelette!

 It happens right!
-Well, now you can make them in a ziplock bag and throw them in boiling water, no mess, no fuss and the results are perfect and fluffy and there is zero mess!
+Well, now you can make them in a ziplock bag and throw them in boiling water, no mess, no fuss, and the results are perfect and fluffy and there is zero mess!
 We’re sold and you will love to make them.

 Bogeyman Egg Separator

 Here’s the perfect way to separate your eggs.
 It will certainly bring a smile to your face every time you use it and what a great gift idea too!
 You can purchase it on Amazon at a great price point.
-Details can be found here

 How To Bake Eggs In The Oven

-Over on the Pure Wow site, the Blogger has come up with a great idea to cook a big batch of hard boiled eggs.
-This trick will come in very handy particularly if you have a heap of people to make eggs for and apparently the only taste difference to using your stove top is a creamier texture!
+Over on the Pure Wow site, the Blogger has come up with a great idea to cook a big batch of hard-boiled eggs.
+This trick will come in very handy particularly if you have a heap of people to make eggs for and apparently the only taste difference to using your stovetop is a creamier texture!

 All you need to do is preheat your oven to 325 degrees.
-If your oven runs cooler, the Blogger suggest 350 degrees.
+If your oven runs cooler, the Blogger suggests 350 degrees.
 Simply pop your eggs in a muffin tin and cook for 30 minutes.
 You should then transfer them to cold water for at least 10 minutes.

 Preheat to 325 degrees (or 350 if your oven runs cooler).
 Place eggs in a mini muffin tin and cook them for 30 minutes, then place them in cool water for about 10 minutes.

-We love this method for bulk baking and you will end up with a perfect consistency.
+We love this method for bulk baking and you will end up with perfect consistency.
 Eggs are full of protein, great for packing in lunch boxes or for a delicious on the run snack.
 They will last in your fridge for up to a week.
 What a genius idea.